 My condition was detected at the end of 2012.
 I started to lose sensibility in my toes and progressively it went all the way up to my hips.
 They made me a bunch of studies and then they gave me the diagnosis.

-I was always a really sportive and active person.
+I was always a really active person.
 I practiced sports 4 times a week, I went to competitions.
 But after learning about my condition I had to slow down, even though if now I still practice physical activities regularly.
-Being fatigued has taken a huge part in my everyday life.
+Being fatigued became a huge part in my everyday life.

 I still work, this is why after a day of work I only want to rest.
 I have less motivation to go out with family or friends, but once I go out I don’t have problems in staying there.